engtuncay/engtuncay.github.io/javascript/notes/js-notes-3-window-methods.md

 console.table(names)
 ```

 Let us also check the result of an object.
-This creates table with two columns:an index column containing the keys and a value column contain the values of the object.
+This creates table with two columns : an index column containing the keys and a value column contain the values of the fields.

 ```js
 const user = {